hogsy/chronon/readme.md

-# HOSAE<br>hogsy's Open-Source Anachronox Engine
+# Chronon

 [![Build (Windows GCC x64)](https://github.com/hogsy/hosae/actions/workflows/build-windows-gcc_x64.yml/badge.svg)](https://github.com/hogsy/hosae/actions/workflows/build-windows-gcc_x64.yml)
 [![Build (Linux GCC x64)](https://github.com/hogsy/hosae/actions/workflows/build-linux-gcc_x64.yml/badge.svg)](https://github.com/hogsy/hosae/actions/workflows/build-linux-gcc_x64.yml)

 ## What is this?

 This is an open-source reimplementation of Anachronox, built on top of the Quake 2 engine (which funnily enough is the same engine Anachronox was developed upon).

 It's important to note that this project is operating to reimplement the game through publicly available documentation and observation, rather than dissassembly, which should hopefully be fine from a legal standpoint.

 ## Project Goals